 If you’re working hard to attract top talent to your company, you don’t want to deter them from the recruitment process by an outdated system or confusing hiring process.
 If you don't already have an advanced Applicant Tracking System (ATS), it’s time to invest in one so you can keep your job candidates sorted and moving through the application process seamlessly.
 If you can offer job candidates short hire-times and an organized interview process, they’re more likely to stick around throughout the recruitment procedure and accept your job offer in the end.

-Explore College Campuses and Trade Shows
+Explore College Career Fairs and Trade Shows

 Set up a booth or table that’s warm and inviting for visitors, one that shows off your brand name.
 If you’ve ever attended a conference or job fair, you’ve probably seen company representatives standing behind a table with a table cover that has their logo on it so they can proudly represent the brand.
 Appoint current employees who know the company culture to speak on your company’s behalf at these events.